cometchat-pro-tutorials/Angular-group-chat/README.md

 ## Running the demo locally
 * Download the repository [here](https://github.com/cometchat-pro/javascript-reactjs-chat-app.git) or by running `git clone https://github.com/cometchat-pro/javascript-reactjs-chat-app.git`
 * Install all dependencies by running `npm install` in the project folder
+* Go to `src/environments/environment.ts` file and fill in a valid api key and application key
 * Start the application by running `npm start` in the aplication folder
 * Go to http://localhost:4200